-And the ‘Discard’ option, as you might expect, lets you discard any changes you’ve made to the post.
+And the ‘Exit’ option, takes you out of your post and discards any changes you’ve made to it.

 When you choose the ‘Publish’ option, you’ll get a notification that your post is live, and you’ll be given the option to share it on social media or via email.

 If at any stage I want to edit my post, it’s just a case of going back to my list of posts, selecting it and clicking the ‘edit button’ at the top left corner of the post.

 OK, so that’s the basics of blogging on the Squarespace platform!

 But it’s one thing to create a blog, it’s quite another to attract readers to it.
 Let’s look at how to do that.

 To make sure people actually visit your blog, it’s really important to find out what people want to read on it.

 This involves a process called keyword research, and we’ve got a great video on how to do this with one of the most popular keyword research tools available, Semrush.
 You can watch this below.